SalomePlatform/salome-joss/salome/paper.md

 The following recent publications used SALOME as one of the components for their numerical simulations: FEM-FVM coupling [@barbi2021femus], [@zerkak2007lwr], molecular dynamics [@biagooi2020effects], nuclear engineering [@aydemir2019coupling], [@zhang2021development], aerospace [@ermakov2020generation], and magnet-design [@nunio2011salome] and [@pirapakaran2023fft], etc.

+# Documentation and Availability

+Comprehensive tutorials, as well as detailed user and developer documentation, are available for each of the SALOME modules presented above (see [@salomedoc]).

-One of the forces of SALOME is also that we provide precompiled binaries for Linux and Windows.
-We also provides a tool named SAT that can assist  compilation of SALOME from scratch.
-These ready to use binaries are made available on SALOME's official website (https://www.salome-platform.org/).
+A major strength of SALOME is the availability of precompiled binaries for both Linux and Windows platforms.
+In addition, a tool named SAT is provided to facilitate the compilation of SALOME from source.
+These ready-to-use binaries can be downloaded from the official SALOME website: [https://www.salome-platform.org/](https://www.salome-platform.org/).

 # Acknowledgements